neuralmagic/docs/src/content/get-started/featured.md

 DeepSparse Pipelines are the easiest and fastest way to run LLM inference with DeepSparse on CPUs.

-We start by creating an instance of `deepsparse.Pipeline` and specifying a model we want to use.
+We start by creating an instance of `TextGenerationPipeline` and specifying a model we want to use.
 For this guide, we will use the `salesforce/codegen-350m-mono` model.

 ```python
 from deepsparse import Pipeline